 Be True to Yourself

-A good radar to judge how much of a “taker” someone can or might be.
-I have started to really separate myself from people who talk too much in the “I or ME” realm.
+An excellent radar to judge how much of a “taker” someone can or might be.
+I have started to separate myself from people who talk too much in the “I or ME” realm.

-I am also in introvert, my energy is easily drained when around others, and drained faster by a “taker”.
+I am also an introvert; my energy is quickly drained when around others and drained faster by a “taker.”

-We need “givers” and “takers” in this world, but we also need to have balance in ourselves.
-I truly believe that we used to be the world where more “givers” were around, however, the tide has turned to more “takers”.
-We need a balance and then I believe the world will carry out so much more when people are not one-upping or getting competitive with people who don’t have time for that.
+We need “givers” and “takers” in this world, but we also need to balance ourselves.
+I truly believe that we used to be the world where more “givers” were around; however, the tide has turned to more “takers.”
+We need a balance, and then I believe the world will carry out so much more when people are not one-upping or getting competitive with people who don’t have time for that.

-above is a lot of my opinion about this subject, it may not be what you believe and that is ok.
+Above is a lot of my opinion about this subject, it may not be what you believe, and that is ok.
 This is more to make people aware.
-And like I said before, neither a “giver” or “taker” is a bad thing.
+And like I said before, neither a “giver” nor “taker” is a bad thing.
 Just different